kishanhitk/hey-status/README.md

 4. **API**: The frontend communicates with Supabase using the `@supabase/supabase-js` client library.

-5. **State Management**: React Query is used for server state management, providing caching and synchronization.
+5. **State Management**: React Query is used for data state management, providing caching and synchronization.

 6. **Email Notifications**: A Supabase Edge Function integrates with Resend for sending email notifications.